With a no-asset chapter 7 bankruptcy, the debtor will not lose any of their property.

 Even if you have non-exempt assets that the bankruptcy trustee could sell, the trustee may choose to abandon those assets if the asset is small or difficult to sell.
 Timeshares are a non-exempt asset I see trustees abandoned frequently.
 The trustee would have to find a buyer for the timeshare and then make a distribution to creditors.
 Frequently, trustees will abandon these timeshares rather than search late night commercials to find a timeshare buyer.

 The take home message is that most people who file bankruptcy are worried they will lose something.
-I hear it all the time–Will I lose my house…. car…. motorcycle…. retirement account?
+I hear questions like this all the time.
+Will I lose my house in Chapter 7 bankruptcy?
+Will I lose my car in Chapter 7 Bankruptcy?
+Can I protect my retirement account in Chapter 7 Bankruptcy?